H.R. 2410: Revitalizing Downtowns and Main Streets Act

 Cost & Funding

-- —The Treasury Secretary may designate up to $3,000,000,000 of credit authority for buildings in economically distressed areas.
+- Treasury may designate up to $3,000,000,000 of credit authority for buildings in economically distressed areas.

-- —After December 31, 2028, unused credits from undersubscribed States are reallocated to oversubscribed States based on population ratios.
+- After December 31, 2028, unused credits from undersubscribed states are reallocated to oversubscribed states by population.

-- —The Secretary must establish the distressed-area designation program within 120 days of enactment.
+- If enacted, Treasury must establish the distressed-area designation program within 120 days.

 HR2410 Legislative Journey